rails/rails/guides/source/action_view_helpers.md

 #### escape_javascript

 Escapes carriage returns and single and double quotes for JavaScript segments.
-You would use this method to take a string of text and making sure that it doesn’t contain any invalid characters when the browser tries to parse it.
+You would use this method to take a string of text and make sure that it doesn’t contain any invalid characters when the browser tries to parse it.

 For example, if you have a partial with a greeting that contains double quotes,